ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO: cancelation don't queued and do not send email: done TODO:check if send_payment_success_email_task have it implamented already? for info i use stripe cli for test:done with stripe webhook(not yet tested before deployment) and also done with local stripe hook
 TODO:update whisper model
-TODO:- Complete translations for booking, payment, profile pages
-  - Add multi-language email
-  templates (backend)
-  - Sync user's preferred_language
-  from backend on login
-  - Add currency/date formatting
-  per locale
-  TODO:Add PaymentPage translations -
-   Update the payment page
-  component
-  3. Add ProfilePage translations -
-   Update the profile page
-  component
-  TODO:translate dearture port, infant child etc, find your ferry searcxh ferrries, m traveling with a vehicle and all content, to it all just for frensh now adding to the eixisting english

 TODO:if connect from france choose france, if ittlain chosoe italian but by default france if not
 TODO: when i  lick continue to paiment i receive confirmation email and reservation is pending, then when we go back to with browser arrow and click again continue to paiment i receive another email for reservaton and then both of them are pending in my bookings, is tha noemal behaviour for he same reservation?:done corrected, receive only one email for he same reservation:done
 TODO:booking page not trnaslated like Please provide details for all passengers.
-First name and last name are required.

-, summary, child etc, select cabin,meals...
+First name and last name are required, summary, child etc, select cabin,meals...
-TODO:add seubscibe for avaialability, routes cabin vehicle..if they already reserved and seek for cabin for example TODO:add show prices for same routes a day before or ater with intellignet scroll or click TODO continue total correction:done
+TODO:add subscribe for avaialability, routes cabin vehicle..if they already reserved and seek for cabin for example TODO:add show prices for same routes a day before or ater with intellignet scroll or click TODO:continue with new calendar prices correction,(arrow dont work), selected but can't go ahead witha that selected, and that selected do not exists in list of results, duplicate calendar logo in  homepage also de et à and prix selectionné not exists in list of prices, and return do not have date selections.
-TOASK:every how much time token auth expired
+TOASK:every how much time token auth expired TODO:agent pour surveiller l'infra et l'application et a accès aux logs et il reagit et corrige et redeploie end dev et notifie

-(You charge the customer’s card automatically 3 times)
+TODO:pay in 3 times, You charge the customer’s card automatically 3 times

 VOULEZ-VOUS SAUVEGARDER LE DEVIS DE VOTRE VOYAGE ?

-TODO:did you did this too?
-   1. Integrate caching into ferry search endpoint
-   2. Replace direct email calls with async tasks
-   3. Add Stripe webhook endpoint and contine
-Vous pourrez le reprendre à tout moment or (within 3 days) Insérez votre adresse e-mail pour recevoir le devis(avec le trajet et les informations déjà renseigner) TODO:continue with whisper api search
+Insérez votre adresse e-mail pour recevoir le devis(avec le trajet et les informations déjà renseigner) TODO:continue with whisper api search:done
-TODO:sign in with google
+TODO:sign in with google:done
 TODO:dynamic sign in pages with more infromation and ads Veuillez noter que les tarifs peuvent varier en fonction des disponibilités TODO:ferryhopper integrates MCP:may use it to facilitate search by llm:
 Ferryhopper's Model Context Protocol (MCP)
 The connector for LLMs and AI Agents in Maritime Travel.
 TODO:update this: 2024 Réservations Maritimes.
+Tous droits réservés
+TODO: add search vehicule by immatricule ou marque TODO:add remorque ou caravan et roof box
+TODO:in search page result add filter by price, company,date et heurs..
+TODO:add bar that specify we are in which steps, (search , info routes, info passenger,paiment etc and good click any step and return to it, in order to could maybe change, details, like number passnenger or chosen routes etc..ask me question if not clear)
+TODO:cabin and meals make it more smaller,
+TODO:add choose 1,2or 3 cabins,
+TODO:we should show total juste after search, because we know how many passengers and their ages, later we will add cabins and vehicule prices(tomake possibilities to enregister devis in second step by sending email if uuser wants that)
-Tous droits réservés TODO:Account created and logged in successfully! when popup appeared, but i try with google and i already have account, so message mabe should be logged in sucees, if not registred and we try with google now it shows created sucess and maybe verify email to confirm
+TODO:added fields required:all,passeport,lieu de naissance,telephone(for adults), title Mrs or miss TODO:modifier ma réservation, check this aferry example publication for that TODO:Account created and logged in successfully! when popup appeared, but i try with google and i already have account, so message mabe should be logged in sucees, if not registred and we try with google now it shows created sucess and maybe verify email to confirm